Blockstream/satellite/doc/antenna-pointing.md

 adjustments to the pointing angles until you can maximize the SNR.
 The next section discusses the target SNR levels.

-Furthermore, you can check that the signal level is within the acceptable limits.
+Furthermore, you can check that the signal level is within acceptable limits.
 The LNB amplifies the signal received over satellite and feeds a reasonably high signal level into the receiver.
 However, the signal experiences attenuation over the coaxial cable, connectors, and adapters.
 The expected